GSA/challenges-and-prizes/_historical-challenges/h2-refuel-h-prize-competition.md

   generating and dispensing 5-50 kg H<sub>2</sub>/day.
-Medium scale systems would serve a larger community with multiple users daily, such as a large apartment complex or retail centers to fuel small fleets of vehicles (e.g., light duty automobiles, forklifts or tractors).
-Interested parties can register and find more information, updates and pages where teams can discuss the prize at the H-Prize website: <a href="http://hydrogenprize.org/">http://hydrogenprize.org</a>.
+Medium scale systems would serve a larger community with multiple users daily, such as a large apartment complex or retail centers to fuel small fleets of vehicles (e.g., light duty automobiles, forklifts or tractors).</p><p>Interested parties can register and find more information, updates and pages where teams can discuss the prize at the H-Prize website: <a href="http://hydrogenprize.org/">http://hydrogenprize.org</a>.
-  The Hydrogen Education Foundation (HEF) is currently administering the prize for the U.S. Department of Energy (DOE), and DOE will coordinate prize activities with HEF.
-Teams will have a year to design a system that generates and dispenses hydrogen fuel that meets the criteria and identify a location where it can be installed and used.
+  The Hydrogen Education Foundation (HEF) is currently administering the prize for the U.S. Department of Energy (DOE), and DOE will coordinate prize activities with HEF.</p><p>Teams will have a year to design a system that generates and dispenses hydrogen fuel that meets the criteria and identify a location where it can be installed and used.
 Twelve months after the competition opens, teams will be required to complete registration and submit system designs and blue prints,